MoodyBones/Vue-3-Studies/README.md

 - Runs only when a dependency has changed
 - Cached - this can be a gotcha, and you may need to use a method instead!
-- Should be used as a property, in place of data
+- **Should be used as a property, in place of data**
+- are a new view on the data
 - By default getter only. but you can define a setter
+- you can filter through large amounts of data without any dependencies - is a big strength of computed properties

 Methods